fij/btup/README.md

    - **Math:** Modeling, Data analysis
    - **Coding:** Software implementation and testing

 3. Similarly to other fields, finance also has its own extensive **technical language**.
+Examples: spread, fixing, leg.

 ### (C) Purpose of the course: